ShareX/CustomUploaders/.github/CONTRIBUTING.md

 `example.com (User).sxcu`

 If you are going to pull request only one service then there won't be conflict, and there must not be any brackets.

+Please note that `.sxcu` file must be exported from latest version of ShareX and not made manually using text editor.